dmiz6393/diabetes_a1c/README.md

 ### Logistic Regression
 Next I wanted to see if we could better predict average control level (whether or not on average, a patient is controlled or uncontrolled) using logistic regression.
 Our baseline score for classification was .60.
 Logistic regression had a score on the training set of 0.675 and score on the test set of 0.636.

-From this model, we can make a few inferences:
+From this model, we can make a few (relatively unhelpful) inferences:
         - As average time between visits increases by 1 day, someone is about 1.002 times as likely to be controlled.
         - As age increases by 1, someone is about 1.002 times as likely to be controlled.
         - As num visits increases by 1, someone is about 1.04 times as likely to be controlled.